-The growth in the annual rate base has been downgraded from 1.0% in 2021-22 to 0.6% in 2022-23.
-This reflects activity in relation to new residential and commercial development which is expected to remain consistent in the short to medium term.
+The growth in the annual rate base (interim rates) has been downgraded from 0.6% in 2022-23 to 0.4% in 2023-24.
+This reflects the slow down in activity activity in relation to completion of new residential and commercial development.